RaynerGWH/Parade/README.md

 # 🎭 Parade Card Game (G2T5)

-*"Channeling the wonder and whimsy of nerdy CS minds to bring you a strategy game where luck collides with logic, and minds duel — one parade at a time!*
+*"Channeling the wonder and whimsy of nerdy CS minds to bring you a console strategy game where luck collides with logic, and minds duel — one parade at a time!*

 ![App Screenshot](images/parade_banner.png)

 Our Java project brings the captivating card game **"Parade"** onto a virtual console playground!

 This game is about understanding **when to risk it**, **when to hold back**, and **when to sacrifice**.
 It's not simply about showing off beautiful colors.
-We delved deeply into card game logic, score computation, and dynamic user interface creation while working on this project.
-Our task? to create a captivating digital experience that captures Parade's vibrant charm and ingenious surprises.
+We also delved deep into card game logic, how to compute the scores, and cute gamified console UIs while working on this project.

 ---